 Marketing budgets need to include tools and software, paid advertising, web maintenance and more.
 So, it’s important to have a set plan when it comes to creating your marketing budget.

-And remember, the percentage of budget allocated to marketing varies by industry too.
+But remember, the percentage of budget allocated to marketing varies by industry too.

 Setting a marketing budget should be an absolute staple for any marketing team.
 And, it needs to be first on the list.